 Since purchases at grocery stores also give you bonus cash back, making grocery store purchases with your card makes sense.
 Be aware, though, that big-box stores, such as Walmart and Target, aren’t classified as grocery store spending by most of the best credit cards for groceries.
 Avoid doing your grocery store shopping at those places if you want to earn the most possible rewards with your Capital One SavorOne Cash Rewards card.

-Is the Capital One SavorOne Cash Rewards or the Chase Freedom Flex℠ a better card?
+Is the Capital One SavorOne Cash Rewards or the Chase Freedom Flex® a better card?

-The Capital One SavorOne Cash Rewards card earns you 3% cash back on dining and entertainment, popular streaming services, and at grocery stores; 5% back on hotels and rental cars booked through Capital One Travel; 8% cash back on Capital One Entertainment purchases; 10% cash back on purchases made through Uber & Uber Eats (through 11/14/2024); and 1% cash back on all other purchases.
-It also has an early spend bonus where you can earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
+The Capital One SavorOne Cash Rewards card earns you 3% cash back on dining and at grocery stores (excluding superstores like Walmart® and Target®), popular streaming services, and entertainment; 5% back on hotels and rental cars booked through Capital One Travel; 8% cash back on Capital One Entertainment purchases; and 1% cash back on all other purchases.
+It also has an early spend bonus where you can earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months from account opening.

-The Chase Freedom Flex℠ earns you 5% on rotating quarterly categories (on up to $1,500 spent) and travel purchased through the Chase Ultimate Rewards portal; 3% at restaurants (including takeout and delivery) and drugstores; and 1% on all other purchases.
-And it has a comparable welcome bonus: Earn $200 cash back after spending $500 on purchases in the first 3 months (plus 5% cash back on up to $12,000 spent on groceries in the first year, excluding Target and Walmart purchases).
+The Chase Freedom Flex® earns you 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through Chase Travel℠; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases.
+And it has a comparable welcome bonus: Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.

 What credit score do you need for the Capital One SavorOne Cash Rewards?